ljc-fight/erofs2ext4Converter-for-MIUI-Device/README.md

 ## Additionally - Reference:
-These exe tools are from Internet
+These tools are from Internet

 - 7-zip
 https://www.7-zip.org/